Assessing and developing workplace employability skills with ESAT

-In the face of an increasing skills gap, employers and educators agree that social and emotional skills are a critical competency for success in the workplace.
-Many workers and students need support in understanding the expectations of employers, appreciating how well their behaviours align with those expectations and knowing when and how to adapt their behaviours to meet those expectations.
-While proven methods exist to assess and develop such skills in community settings, educators and employers need tools to identify social and emotional skill gaps and build capacity in these areas.
+Social and emotional (S&E) skills are a crucial component of success in the workplace.
+In the face of an increasing skills gap, employers and educators agree that S&E skills are growing in importance.
+Many workers and students need support to understand the expectations of employers, appreciate how their behaviour aligns, and determine when and how to adapt their behaviour to meet those expectations.
+Although proven methods exist to assess and develop such skills in community settings, educators and employers need tools to identify S&E skill gaps and build capacity in these areas.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.